 Know before you go!
 Our top Angkor Wat travel tips

 When you are visiting Angkor Wat with kids the best place to stay is Siem Reap.
 The Angkor Temple sites are located just outside of the city and are easy to get to Angkor Wat from Siem Reap.

 Family accommodation in Siem Reap?

 You will find family accommodation in Siem Reap for all budgets and all types of travellers from singles to families.
 You will find Siem Reap accommodation very affordable.
-The average price for a 3-star hotel in Siem Reap is 34 USD, while a 4-star hotel average at 52 USD and the average luxury price for a 5-star hotel in Siem Reap is 112 USD.
+The average price for a 3-star hotel in Siem Reap is $34 USD, while a 4-star hotel average of $52 USD and the average luxury price for a 5-star hotel in Siem Reap is 112 USD.
 Jaya House River Park, Shintani Saya Residence, and Viroth’s Hotel all received great reviews from families travelling in Siem Reap

 - Luxury Accommodation – Located in the centre of Siem Reap close to the markets and restaurants is the 104-room Park Hyatt Siem Reap hotel.
 Rooms from $170 USD a night will have you relaxing in one of the 2 pools onsite or getting a massage at the day spa